VarshaSrinivasprojects/LLM-Based-Product-Feedback-Analyzer/README.md

 # LLM-Based Product Feedback Analyzer

+🔍 Overview
-This app allows product teams to analyze unstructured customer feedback using NLP and LLM-based topic modeling.
+Built an interactive Streamlit app that ingests unstructured customer feedback and applies NLP and LLM-based techniques to surface actionable insights for product and CX teams.

-## 🔍 Features
+The app helps identify:

-- BERTopic for topic modeling on feedback text
+Top themes and complaints using BERTopic for topic modeling

-- TextBlob for quick sentiment scoring
-- Segment-level complaint identification
-- Feature-wise sentiment comparison (if tagged)
+Customer sentiment using TextBlob

+Segment-specific issues and product pain points

+Sentiment trends mapped to features for roadmap planning

 ## 📦 Stack
 - Python, Pandas